Joining the lab

 Graduate students

-We will likely be recruiting PhD students in the 2023-24 cycle.
-I (Prof. Liu) am looking for students who share some of my interests and are ready to take the leap to begin their own research program, with lots of support from me.
+When recruiting PhD students, I am looking for students who share my interests and are ready to take the leap to begin their own research program, with lots of support from me.
 I am open to co-mentorship.
 Applications are due Dec 1.
 My mentorship philosophy is available on the "People" page.
 For more information, see https://pbs.jhu.edu/graduate/admissions/.

 I typically do not meet with applicants prior to reading their applications.
-I do sometimes respond to queries over email, but please understand that I receive many messages like this per week during peak season and often do not have the time to respond to every single one.
+I do sometimes respond to queries over email, but please understand that I receive many messages like this per week during peak season and cannot respond to the majority of them.

 Post docs